 The Rare Books Collection holds related books written by women scientists, including works by Maria Gaetana Agnesi, Marie Curie, Mary Somerville, as well as works intended for the education of women in the sciences.

-Find collections in the Archives of Women in Science and Engineering by searching the CARDinal Archives Catalog.
+Find collections in the Archives of Women in Science and Engineering by searching CARDinal.

 Search for books by and about women in the sciences in the library catalog.